JoachimIsaac/3013-ALG-Isaac/3013-ALG-Isaac/Assignments/09-H03/README.md

 - 19) To store the customer order information in a drive-in burger place.
 (Customers keep on coming and they have to get their correct food at the payment/food collection window.)
-- 19) **Answer: Queue or Hash Table (if this is a drive thru, assuming people aren't cutting in front of one another, it's like the printer question so a Queue would be best first in first out.
+- 19) **Answer: Queue or Hash Table (if this is a drive thru, assuming people aren't cutting in front of one another, it's like the printer question so a Queue would be best, "first in first out".
 If customers are placing orders ahead of time, and can arrive in any order, a hash table would be much better, with an order number or customer name as the key and the order details as the value)**

 - 20) To store the genealogy information of biological species.